-- 1 July: Professor Ian Hickie from the Brain and Mind Research Institute was interviewed on 702 ABC Sydney about retro amnesia.
+- 1 July: Professor Ian Hickie from the Brain and Mind Research Centre was interviewed on 702 ABC Sydney about retro amnesia.

 - 1 July: Research about a study on the impact of depression on the brain was reported in Sydney Morning Herald, The Guardian, The Australian, Daily Telegraph and Daily Mail